ParedesGab/PP1/README.md

 - My sincere gratitude to my mentor, Iuliia Konovalova, for her valuable feedback.

-- Thank you to Code Institute, specially to Kamil, Lane, Ioan and Darcy for the great tips and feedback.
+- Thank you to Code Institute, specially to Kamil, Lane, Ioan and Darcy, and slack community members for the great tips and feedback.

 - Thank you to my brother Brando, who recognized my love for coding long before I did.
 Your beautiful piano music [Brando PR](https://www.youtube.com/@BrandoPR) accompanied me along this project.